Pleszew: History

 On the day of the German invasion of Poland (World War II), on September 1, 1939, Germany unsuccessfully air raided Polish military barracks, killing 13 civilians instead.
 Wehrmacht troops entered the town a week later.
 During the German occupation of Poland, the Polish population was subject to mass arrests, executions and expulsions.
 Shortly after capturing the town, the Germans established a prison for Polish people in the town.
 On September 28, 1939, the Germans looted the local museum.
 During the Intelligenzaktion, in October 1939, the Germans executed 7 Poles in the Boreczek forest.
 Another 68 Poles were killed in the prison, and 8 Poles were murdered at the Gestapo station.
 Nevertheless, the Polish resistance movement in Pleszew was organized already in October 1939.
+Polish underground press issued in Ostrów Wielkopolski was distributed in Pleszew, and local Polish teachers organized secret Polish schooling.
 In 1940, the Germans expelled 155 Poles, mostly owners of shops and workshops with entire families, and their enterprises were then handed over to German colonists as part of the Lebensraum policy.
 Poles expelled from other villages in the region were sent as slave labour to new German colonists in the town's vicinity, and there was also a forced labour camp in the town in 1944–1945.
 The Germans also destroyed the gravestone of Polish insurgents fallen in 1919.
-The town was captured by the Soviets in January 1945, and was soon restored to Poland.
+Shortly before retreating, on January 21, 1945, the Germans carried out a massacre of Poles in the town.
+The town was captured by the Soviets in January 1945, and was soon restored to Poland, although with a Soviet-installed communist regime, which then stayed in power until the Fall of Communism in the 1980s.
+Some resistance members were persecuted by the communists in the following years.
 The devastated gravestone of Polish insurgents was rebuilt in 1947.

+In August 1980, workers of the local automatic lathe factory joined the nationwide anti-communist strikes, which led to the foundation of the "Solidarity" organization.

 In 1983 the 700th anniversary of Pleszew was celebrated, in reference to the first known historical mention of the town in 1283.